 Looking technically at the logo on the first issue, it’s made of solid shapes held in red.
 This works fine against the white background, but that’s a rarity on a comics cover, so other versions would be needed, and the logo made the same progression I’ve pointed out in other Marvel logo studies.

 By issue three, the letters were outlined.
 It’s possible, even likely, that this version was actually created first, and for the cover of issue 1 just the inner shapes were used, because if you compare them, the positions of the letters and the spaces between are the same, but the outline just follows the outsides of the inner shapes, taking away a bit of that space between letters.
 The word THE has now been pasted over part of the F, no doubt to allow the logo to be a little larger on the cover.
 And, as often happened, the code seal was pasted over part of the C, a poor design decision.
 Stan Lee’s over-the-top captions are even moreso on this one, including an early version of the tagline, “The Greatest Comic Magazine in the World!!”
 No modesty there, eh?
-I think even as a kid I thought that sort of thing was kind of funny, but in a good way, a P.T.
+I think even as a kid I thought that was kind of funny, but in a good way, a P.T.
 Barnum sort of bragging that appealed to me.
-I imagine all the cover lettering on the early issues is also by Artie Simek, it looks that way.
+The cover lettering on most early issues was also by Artie Simek.

 By issue 16 in 1963, the logo had gained an open drop-shadow to help pop it off the cover art, and allow a second color in the logo for more contrast as well.
 Again, this follows the path of other early Marvel logos.
 The tagline is now ensconced, smaller, at the top of the cover, where it remained for quite a long time.
 And the “THE” has been dropped, as unnecessary.
 Notice that Kirby is still keeping his cover art fairly simple, without backgrounds on this cover, an approach I like.
 The corner box with the characters’ heads is another common design element from Marvel at the time, forcing the logo to be somewhat smaller, but it’s such a strong, readable design it doesn’t suffer at all from that.
 Kirby’s cover art followed that plan most of the time, though he occasionally did complex backgrounds like this one: